jennah1016/COMP398/README.md

 The purpose of this indepdent study is to create a project to help me develop my skills in HTML, CSS, and JavaScript.

 2024/04/01 update:
-  -added charset and viewport attributes to all HTML documents -connected first JS iteration to survey.html, primary goal was to understand how JS and HTML work together
+  -added charset and viewport attributes to all HTML documents, resolved "noopener" hint -connected first JS iteration to survey.html, primary goal was to understand how JS and HTML work together

 2024/03/27 update: